trytouca/trytouca/docs/docs/sdk/python/quickstart.md

 capture the actual value returned by our software as a Touca test result and associate it with version `1.0` of our code.

-Unlike snapshot testing which write a snapshot of your software output in local files, Touca tests store captured test results on a remote Touca server.
+Unlike snapshot testing which writes a snapshot of your software output in local files, Touca tests store captured test results on a remote Touca server.
 That server compares our results against a previous trusted version and reports differences as test cases are executed.